fdelgadodelapuente/isce2_install/paz_example.md

 ```

 We process the dayta with the TanDEM-X 12 m DEM to take advantaege of the high resolution of the X-band stripmap data (2 m/pixel in ground range).
+You can get the DEM from DLR and then you need to convert to the ISCE2 file format with GDAL.

 Run it with
 ```